529 Plan Details:

 7 reasons why mutual funds don't work so well for college

-College-savings traditionalists may argue that a college-savings strategy using tax-efficient mutual funds can generate higher returns than a 529 savings plan.
-Their reasoning: the extra costs of using a 529 plan may cancel out the tax benefits.
+Some may argue that a college savings strategy using tax-efficient mutual funds can generate higher returns than a 529 college savings plan.
+Here are seven reasons why we disagree:

-No tax (529s) is better than some tax (mutual funds).
+No tax (529 plans) is better than some tax (mutual funds).
 Mutual funds investing in stocks usually make year-end capital gains distributions, whether you want them or not.
 And when you liquidate the fund to pay college expenses, the appreciation is taxed.

 - Kiddie tax.